stleerh/documents/blogs/whats_new_1.6/index.md

 Enter `oc edit flowcollector -n netobserv-privileged`.
 Again, look for the `ebpf` section and add the rest of the lines starting at `flowFilter`.
 The `cidr` specifies a network address and prefix.
 The example refers to any traffic, but for a specific network, use something like 10.0.62.0/24.
 The feature is limited to one filter and many of the attributes can only have one value.

 ### eBPF Agent metrics
-Statistics for eBPF Agent were added.
+You can view statistics for eBPF Agent.
 This is in Web console under **Observe > Dashboards**.
 Select **NetObserv / Health** in the Dashboard dropdown (Figure 5).
-This has graphs for eviction rates, dropped flow rates and more.
+There are graphs for eviction rates, dropped flow rates, and more.

 ![eBPF Agent statistics](images/ebpf_agent_statistics.png)
 _<div style="text-align: center">Figure 5: eBPF Agent statistics</div>_